Make these easy, crispy baked wonton chips the next time you’re serving tuna tartare, poke bowls, or your favorite dip or salsa.

 Baked Wonton Chips

 These Baked Wonton Chips are so easy to make with few ingredients and much lighter than fried wonton chips.
-I recently ate them with Tuna Tartare, but they’d be great crumbled over tuna poke or a salad or as the base for nachos with sushi-grade ahi tuna poke and veggies.
+I usually make them with Tuna Tartare, but they’d be great crumbled over tuna poke or as the base for nachos with sushi-grade ahi tuna poke and veggies.

 Can you bake wontons instead of frying?